khiner/flowgrid/README.md

 ### Abstract development goals

 * Focus on making it fun to use _and create_ this application.
-* Spend more time upfront trying to get simple and flexible foundations right
+* Spend more time up front getting the foundations right (simple, transparent, flexible, powerful)
-* Try to keep (re-)build times low.
+* Keep (re-)build times low.
 * Early on, the main function of the app should be to _facilitate the development of the app_.
   Invest early in things like debugging capabilities, making the application state transparent, providing metrics, measuring performance, etc.
 * Let myself optimize to some extent.